michael2012z/BitBible/markdown/KJV/files/Job.md

 29. Also can any understand the spreadings of the clouds, or the noise of his tabernacle?

-30. Behold, he spreadeth his light upon it, and covereth the bottom of the sea.bottom: Heb. roots
+30. Behold, he spreadeth his light upon it, and covereth the bottom of the sea.

 31. For by them judgeth he the people; he giveth meat in abundance.

 32. With clouds he covereth the light; and commandeth it not to shine by the cloud that cometh betwixt.

-33. The noise thereof sheweth concerning it, the cattle also concerning the vapour.the vapour: Heb. that which goeth up
+33. The noise thereof sheweth concerning it, the cattle also concerning the vapour.

 ## Job 37

 1. At this also my heart trembleth, and is moved out of his place.

-2. Hear attentively the noise of his voice, and the sound that goeth out of his mouth.Hear…: Heb.
-Hear in hearing
+2. Hear attentively the noise of his voice, and the sound that goeth out of his mouth.

-3. He directeth it under the whole heaven, and his lightning unto the ends of the earth.lightning: Heb. lightends: Heb. wings
+3. He directeth it under the whole heaven, and his lightning unto the ends of the earth.

 4. After it a voice roareth: he thundereth with the voice of his excellency; and he will not stay them when his voice is heard.

 5. God thundereth marvellously with his voice; great things doeth he, which we cannot comprehend.

-6. For he saith to the snow, Be thou on the earth; likewise to the small rain, and to the great rain of his strength.likewise…: Heb. and to the shower of rain, and to the showers of rain of his strength
+6. For he saith to the snow, Be thou on the earth; likewise to the small rain, and to the great rain of his strength.

 7. He sealeth up the hand of every man; that all men may know his work.

 8. Then the beasts go into dens, and remain in their places.

-9. Out of the south cometh the whirlwind: and cold out of the north.south: Heb. chambernorth: Heb. scattering winds
+9. Out of the south cometh the whirlwind: and cold out of the north.

 10. By the breath of God frost is given: and the breadth of the waters is straitened.

-11. Also by watering he wearieth the thick cloud: he scattereth his bright cloud:his…: Heb. the cloud of his light
+11. Also by watering he wearieth the thick cloud: he scattereth his bright cloud:

 12. And it is turned round about by his counsels: that they may do whatsoever he commandeth them upon the face of the world in the earth.

-13. He causeth it to come, whether for correction, or for his land, or for mercy.correction: Heb. a rod
+13. He causeth it to come, whether for correction, or for his land, or for mercy.

 14. Hearken unto this, O Job: stand still, and consider the wondrous works of God.